AMERICAN SINGLE MALT WHISKY:

 SIMILARITIES & DIFFERENCES OF SCOTCH AND AMERICAN SINGLE MALT WHISKY

-The subcategory of Scotch that most closely matches the proposed definition of American single malt whisky category is Single Malt Scotch Whisky.
-Both products come from a single distillery using 100% malted barley.
-The process of distillation and maturation are often very similar.
-Cask types used in Scotch and American single malt whisky often include ex-Bourbon casks, but can also include a variety of others, such as sherry, port, and wine casks.
+The subcategory of Scotch that most closely matches the definition of American single malt whisky is Single Malt Scotch Whisky.
+Both are made at a single distillery using 100% malted barley, with similar distillation and maturation processes.
+American single malt must now meet specific TTB standards, including maturing in oak casks with a capacity of no more than 700 liters, which often includes ex-Bourbon casks alongside sherry, port, and wine casks.

 A TASTE COMPARISON OF SCOTCH AND AMERICAN SINGLE MALT WHISKY